Table of Contents

 - Compulsively touching or counting things

-What The OCD Lifestyle Looks Like For A Teen
+What the OCD Lifestyle Looks Like for a Teen

 Teens suffering from OCD may live a life defined by their obsessions and compulsions.
 In extreme cases, they may not leave home or may find routine activities to be too much for them.
+Engaging in their compulsive behaviors may take up much of their time each day; they may not be able to consistently attend classes or work.

 Some teens may not see their compulsions as problematic or may appear to have them under control on the outside.
 Unfortunately, this may mean that they’re suffering from anxiety and distress internally as they suppress their fears and obsessions.

-As a friend or family member to a teen with OCD, it’s important to reassure them that you are a safe space to share their concerns and ensure that they get the professional help they need.
+As a friend or family member to a teen with OCD, it’s important to reassure them that you are a safe space to share their concerns and ensure they get the professional help they need.

 OCD Management Tips